AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Rework the javascript code
     - [x] Select all checkbox
     - [ ] Release "compressed" javascript files
+    - [ ] Searchable table for overview menu

 * Backend
     - [x] Create a target model with all functions which are necessary to add/delete/change a target